jsonchou/jsontools/readme.md

 # jsontools

-## winform tools for deploying to QiNIU Cloud & some other kits
+## Winform tools for deploying to QiNIU Cloud & some other kits

 - convert static files to QiNIU Cloud
 - fusion QiNIU CDN